 Our show is supported in part by listeners who sign up to be our patrons.
-You can get insider looks at the making of our show and contribute to future episodes when you sign up to be a patron here.
-Are you a Shakespeare Educator?
-Take this episode into your classroom with lesson plans, history guides, and hands on history activity kits that work like science labs for Shakespeare history.
-Become a member here.
+You can get insider looks at the making of our show, contribute to programming, and access bonus episodes not available on public listening platforms, all on Patreon.

 One of the heroes of American history and the story of the survival of the English colonists at Plymouth in the mid 17th century is a man named Squanto.
 His given name was Tisquantum, but he came to be known as Squanto.
 He was a native American interpreter and guide for early English colonists.
 While little is known about his early life, some scholars believe that he was taken from home to England in 1605 by George Weymouth and returned to his native homeland with explorer John Smith in 1614–15.
 His almost decade long residence in London coincides with when Shakespeare was writing plays about shipwrecked colonists encountering native tribes on mysterious far away islands.
 Our friends, and previous guests to the show for Thanksgiving last year (see that episode here) are father and son history team, David and Aaron Bradford.